browndw/docuscope-ca-online/paper/paper.md

 # Acknowledgements

 I acknowledge the DocuScope team at Carnegie Mellon University for the rhetorical framework, the spaCy development team for NLP infrastructure, and the Streamlit team for the web framework.
+This work received no external funding.

 # References